Tyler799/Mechwarrior3Guide/Guide.md

 * PM me at /u/Night_Thastus on Reddit
 * PM me on Discord, Night Thastus #6641.

+The Mechwarrior 3 and Mech3 Modding community Discord can also be found here: https://discord.gg/gt8FXJ

 # Baseline Setup

 First and foremost, if you already have an installation of Mechwarrior 3 take the time to properly uninstall it.
 If you just have a ripped version then you don't need to use the Windows add/remove programs tool, but you should still go and delete the folder.